Better Online Gaming with Less Jitter & Lag

 Aging copper infrastructure

 Copper wires have carried communication signals since the days of Alexander Graham Bell.
 But just as we no longer use crank-handle phones, the wires that carried those early conversations are also outdated.
-Early internet providers mainly used copper cable because it was cheaper to run signals over existing materials than to be innovative.
-And it worked for a while.
+Early internet providers mainly used copper cables because it was cheaper to run signals over existing materials than to be innovative.
+And it worked...for a while.

 However, that old technology has almost reached its limit as far as bandwidth and signal capacity.
 It just can’t keep up with fiber, which has over 700x the capacity of copper.